therichleo/ShieldStack/CONFIGURATIONS/Wazuh/Wazuh-Agent/AutomaticAgents/README.md

 so we put A
-the name is just a random name or a name that we like and for the IP if you dont have static IPs just put "any"
+the name is just a random name or a name that we like and for the IP if you dont have static IPs just put "any" then thta give you a key, we save that key.

+If we need 10 new agents, we need to do this 10 times.

+In the pc of the agents